-2) While it is very important to send the music to me, it is also very important for you to review and sing through the music in the days before you arrive.
+While it is very important to send the music to me, it is also very important for you to review and sing through the music in the days before you arrive.
 We want you to be able to present yourself and your voice at their best when you are vocally introduced to your colleagues, and one way to make sure of that is to make sure that you have refamiliarized yourself with your audition selection.

-The Music Theory examination is just for placement purposes (since we offer different levels of Theory).
-In order to appropriately assist your development in this area, we will need to know your strengths and weaknesses and this test will assist us in determining the level at which your studies should begin.
+The Music Theory examination is just for placement purposes (since we offer different levels of both Theory and Sight-Singing classes).
+To appropriately assist your development in this area, we will need to know your strengths and weaknesses and this test will assist us in determining the level at which your studies should begin.
 There is no studying that you need to do to prepare for this exam.
-We simply wish to ascertain what you already know.
+We just want to know where you are with theory!